The seven major chakras

 This is your highest chakra where spirituality, self-realization, and enlightenment reside.
 It’s considered to be the mystical center.

 When it’s in balance: You experience the energy of joy on a regular basis.
 There is a sense of sacred union with the universe.
-You are open to receiving guidance from higher sources and feel drawn toward teachings of the mystical.
+You are open to receiving guidance from higher sources and feel drawn toward the teachings of the mystical.
 Spirituality to you feels like an inward experience rather than an outward practice.

 When it is weakened or closed: It can feel challenging to be in contact with reality.
 You aren’t present, it’s as if you are off somewhere else.